…outside the box but inside God's Word...

 In my article "Of Covenants and Favour" I show that Jesus' words were spoken primarily for, to, and of Israel.
 This coming from his words to the Gentile woman in Matthew 15:24, "I was sent only to the lost sheep of the house of Israel."

 From that position the parable of the Wheat and Tares in Matthew 13:24-30 must refer only to Israel.

 Jesus explains the parable at the disciples request later in Matthew 13:38.

 This would indicate that within the nation/people of Israel are those who are "sons of the evil one" masquerading as "sons of the kingdom."

-The "end of the age" must be a time when only the Wheat and Tares remained on the earth.
+The "end of the age" must be a time when only the Wheat (children of Israel) and Tares (those that are not) remained on the earth.

 This last line identifies first, His elect, a phrase which only fits the children of Israel (see Invitation or Election), second the gathering together occurs in the sky, not on the earth.
 The phrase "four winds" as distinguished from the "four corners of the earth" used elsewhere, also indicates a heavenly gathering rather than an earthly one.

-In my thinking this is an account of the post tribulation, pre-millinium return.
+In my thinking this is an account of the post-tribulation initiating the millennium.
 If the tribulation period is over there would seem to me to be no reason for a rapture event.
-What purpose would it serve to have the believers "caught up" and returned to earth with them in the same "twinkling of an eye."
+What purpose would it serve to have the believers "caught up" and returned to earth with them in the same "twinkling of an eye" (see Rapture with Purpose").

-The rapture of the Messianic Gentiles is a necessity so as to leave only Wheat and Tares for the final harvest.
+The rapture of the Christian Gentiles is a necessity so as to leave only Wheat and Tares (true Israelites vs Gentiles) for the final harvest.